More people in the UK are opting for a vegan diet than ever before. Is it just a fad, or are there real health benefits to be had?

 The most important distinction is often that a vegan diet is ethically driven, while plant-based diet is usually followed for its perceived health benefits.

-Vegan and vegetarian diets have been associated with lower risks of certain health problems, including high blood pressure, high cholesterol and obesity.3 They are also linked to lower rates of Type 2 diabetes and certain cancers.4
+, vegan and vegetarian diets are associated with lower risks of certain health problems, including high blood pressure, high cholesterol and obesity.
+They are also linked to lower rates of Type 2 diabetes and certain cancers.

-While not all of the health benefits attributed to veganism have been proven,3 there is one key benefit to a plant based diet: going vegan encourages you to eat more fruits, vegetables, pulses and other nutrient-dense foods that are proven to boost your health.
+While not all of the health benefits attributed to veganism have been proven, there is one key benefit to a plant-based diet: going vegan encourages you to eat more fruits, vegetables other nutrient-dense foods that are proven to boost your health.